RIB Software: Acquisitions

 In November 2018, RIB acquired SaaSplaza, a global cloud Managed Service Provider (MSP) focusing on Microsoft technologies, with offices in Amsterdam, Munich, Toronto, San Diego, Shanghai, Singapore, and Sydney.

-In April 2019, RIB acquired Datengut GmbH, a German mobile solution provider and Cadline Ltd, a British consultancy and IT service provider.
+In April 2019, RIB acquired Datengut GmbH, a German mobile provider and Cadline Ltd, a British consultancy and IT service provider.

 In June 2019, RIB acquired BSD, a US-based provider of construction specification data.

-In July 2019, it acquired Construction Computer Software (CCS), a software solutions provider in South Africa.
+In July 2019, it acquired Construction Computer Software (CCS), a software provider in South Africa.

 In August 2019, RIB made a strategic investment into Winjit, an IoT, AI, ML, and blockchain software provider, with offices in US, South Africa, and India.
 It also acquired CCS UK, a British distributor of CCSSA’s construction management software and Capricot, an Indian BIM technology provider.

 In October 2019, RIB acquired Australian technology service provider Redstack Pty Ltd through subsidiary A2K Technologies.
-It also acquired German business intelligence solutions company Datapine.
+It also acquired German business intelligence company Datapine.

 In November 2019, RIB acquired SoftTech Engineers Limited, an Indian software provider for automation of building permits.

 In January 2020, RIB made an investment into VIM AEC, an American technology provider.

 In June 2020, RIB made an investment into Bochaosoft, a Chinese electric power and engineering design software company, and acquired 51% stakes of Bochaosoft.

 In July 2021, RIB acquired Levtech Ltd, a UAE-based IT consulting company.